zspencer/www.zeespencer.com/_posts/2015-08-03-defining-my-dream-job.md

 It requires recognition that social and personal structures are a critical part of a learning culture.

 This isn't to say I won't be coding.
-Collaborating on projects is a required to understand someone and assist them in planning their growth.
+Collaborating on projects is required to understand someone and assist them in planning their growth.
 I want contributions to be evaluated not by features shipped or tasks completed but by my fellow-workers ability to plan, observe and measure their professional growth.